Phyloiota/protocol-rfcs/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md

 # Rationale and alternatives

 * Another proposal was to create a network fork, and send all tokens either to address A for Build or B for Burn.
-However, this is more of a one-time solution as it cannot be reused for future votes.
+However, this is more of a one-time solution as it cannot be reused for future referenda.
 * Tokens could also be locked for a few days to prevent flash-loan attacks.
 However, this would turn away possible voters.
 * The referendum could check for how long the tokens have not been moved and attribute voting power based on this time.
 However, this would turn away voters that constantly use IOTA, even if the tokens mostly stay in someones wallet.